qmacro/langram.github.io/_posts/2019-10-23-shell-power-simplicity.md

 5 dat
 ```

+> We have to escape the space in the list of delimiters, hence the `\` escape character.

 What the script (`{ print $2, $NF }`) is doing is simply printing out field number 2 and the last field.
 We specify field number 2 (`$2`) because there's an empty field number one, because we've split on space.
 We get the last field by specifying `$NF`, which represents "the number of fields".